 The Talwood Hotel is a pleasant place to stop and enjoy a meal or cool drink along with the traditional country town store, come post office, come coffee shop and cafe.
 Caravan travellers are welcome in Talwood with the recreation reserve providing powered and unpowered sites close to the town centre and hotel.
 While in the area visit the Boomi hot springs 34km from Talwood.

-A popular feature of Talwood is fishing and camping and you have a choice of two rivers, the Macintyre or the Weir.
+A popular feature of Talwood is fishing and camping and you have a choice of two rivers, the Barwon or the Weir.

 Population: (approximately) 130